Homemade dill bernaise sauce for my white asparagus with smoked salmon… Because these flavors are a perfect match for

 It is hard to find a vegetable that is similar in taste, especially for the cooked white asparagus.
 Raw white asparagus are very crunchy and fresh, I would compare them with fresh endives or chicory.

 What is purple asparagus?
 It’s closer to the green asparagus.
-Purple asparagus are preferably served raw.
+Serve purple asparagus preferably raw.
 Cooking them will change their color from purple to green.

 Here is a sauteed white asparagus recipe!